Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts

 Tutorial leaders will also need some preparation for this sort of teaching.
-For starters, they will need to be informed of the presence, and purpose, of these questions on the exercise sheets; many tutorial leaders will have never come across the concept of ethics in mathematics, let alone taught it.
-In addition, they will need to be prepared for the fact that many of these questions will have (some) room for open discussions.
+For starters, they will need to be informed of the presence, and purpose, of these questions on the exercise sheets; many tutorial leaders will have never come across the concept of Ethics in Mathematics, let alone taught it.
+In addition, they will need to be prepared for the fact that many of these questions give rise to a degree of open discussion.
 This is different from your average mathematical exercises where there is often only one correct answer, and/or it is sufficient to provide only one proof.
 Ethics is very much governed by a plurality of competing claims\footnote{cf. A. Sen (2010). \textit{The Idea of Justice}, p.
 10. London: Penguin}.
-Students will have different arguments, different solutions, and different conclusions.
-Indeed, more than one ethical argument can be ``right'' even when they contradict each other.
+Students will suggest different arguments, produce different solutions, and come to different conclusions.
+Indeed, two quite different ethical arguments may contradict each other, and yet both be defensible.
 It is important to be ready to discuss these questions with an open mind: they are designed to teach ethical awareness, and they explicitly do not try to teach a fixed picture of what is ``right'' or ``wrong''.
 All this should be outlined as part of the ``tutor induction pack'' that tutors receive, be it printed solutions to the exercise sheets, induction sessions before their teaching begins, teaching guidance notes, etc.